 The stormy waters of Table Rock Lake, in southwestern Missouri, proved too strenuous for the duck boat and at around 7:00, it began to take on water.
-Video shot by an eyewitness shows the three foot waves overpowering the vessel as it sinks to the bottom.
+A video shot by an eyewitness shows the three-foot waves overpowering the vessel as it sinks to the bottom.

 Seventeen people were killed, including nine members of the Coleman family.
 The grandmother we mentioned sacrificed her own life and pushed her granddaughter to the surface.
 The captain of the vessel also lost his life.

 These details are tragic and the impacts of the accident far-reaching; they extend into the legal world as families file suit against the owner of the boat operator.
 Relatives of two of the Coleman family victims, for example, filed a $100 million lawsuit, saying, “Duck boats are death traps for passengers and pose a grave danger to the public on water and on land.”

 Missouri Attorney General Josh Hawley also filed suit against the operator under the state’s consumer protection law.
 “This tragedy,” AG Hawley says, “should not have happened.
 As Missouri’s top law enforcement officer, I am charged with protecting Missouri consumers.”

 He continues, “My hope is that this lawsuit will ensure that unsafe duck boats and companies who put profits ahead of safety will not continue to operate.
 Consumers have a reasonable expectation of safety and that was not met on July 19.”

 A Tragedy Waiting to Happen?